The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

 A scene at the entrance to the Manitoba Museum in Winnipeg, Manitoba, Canada depicts a Métis hunter on horseback closing in on a herd of bison.
 The scene introduces the philosophical theme of the museum: the interrelationship of human beings and the natural environment.
 Museum visitors travel through millions of years as they go north to south across Manitoba’s diverse landscape.
 The galleries showcase both natural and human history.
 The Museum tells the Manitoba story through collections of artifacts, written and audio information, dioramas, and interactive displays.

 The Museum first opened in 1970.
 Galleries have been added and exhibits updated in the 50 years since.
-There are now 10 galleries with such rich and extensive collections that multiple visits are never boring.
-You’re also likely to notice something different.
+The galleries contain rich and extensive collections meaning that multiple visits are never boring.
+You’re also likely to notice something different each time.

 The Arctic/Sub-Arctic Gallery focuses on Manitoba’s north.
 Manitoba is a maritime province with a marine shoreline along Hudson’s Bay of 645 kilometres.
 Hudson’s Bay is part of the world’s ocean system.
 The Arctic region of Hudson Bay is the land of northern lights, Beluga whales, and polar bears.
 Snow, permafrost, and tides are just some of the topics explored in museum exhibits.